 Overall, the average cost to lay a 50m2 block paving driveway will range from £3,500 in the cheapest regions up to about £5,000 in the most expensive areas.

-To help you when it comes to negotiating with professionals the following gives an idea of the average labour and material prices for block paving per square metre.
+To help you when it comes to negotiating with professionals the following gives an idea of the average labour and material for block paving cost per square metre.

 You can see that a typical driveway or patio of about 50m2 will cost in the region of about £4,250 (including VAT).
 Professionals in London can raise this to about £5,000.
 For labour charges outside London, you can expect to be billed at about £45/m2 to include the company’s overheads, wages and profits.